The Bankrate promise

-How many life insurance policies can I buy?
+How many life insurance policies can you have?

 Technically speaking, you can purchase as many life insurance policies as you want.
 There are no laws, rules or regulations around the number of policies that one individual can have.
 Cost is the main parameter to consider when it comes to the feasibility of maintaining numerous policies.
 As long as you can afford the premiums and your applications are accepted, you can purchase and maintain as many life insurance policies as you wish.

 In addition, you can purchase any combination of life insurance policies that you choose.
-For example, you could purchase two term life insurance policies and one permanent life insurance policy.
-However, there are pros and cons to purchasing more than one policy, and if you choose to buy more than one policy, there is a strategy to doing so.
+For example, you could purchase two term life insurance policies and one whole life insurance policy.
+However, there are pros and cons to purchasing more than one policy, and if you choose to buy more than one term policy, there is generally a strategy to doing so.

 When is multiple life insurance policies a good idea?

-Purchasing multiple life insurance policies might make sense in several circumstances.But keep in mind that purchasing multiple policies at once should be strategic and that it is a strategy that does not make sense for everybody.
+Purchasing multiple life insurance policies might make sense in several circumstances.But keep in mind that purchasing multiple policies at once should be strategic and is an approach that may not make sense for everybody.
 Here are some instances where it could be beneficial to buy two or more life insurance policies:

 You need more coverage

-The first and most common reason to purchase multiple life insurance policies is to get more coverage or a higher death benefit.
+The most common reason to purchase multiple life insurance policies is to get more coverage or a higher death benefit.
 This is often the case for people who have a low-cost group life insurance policy through their employer but need more coverage than what their employer-sponsored policy can offer.
 You might choose to buy two term policies, one term and one permanent life insurance policy or some other combination of coverage.
 To estimate how much life insurance you need, consider your financial obligations and whether you want a policy large enough to take care of your loved ones after your death.
 If you need help, consider reaching out to a life insurance agent.

 You want coverage for a specific life event

-Some people choose to buy a second or third life insurance policy if they need more coverage for a specific life event.
-For example, if you are growing your family and want extra protection until your kids become adults, you might choose to buy a second term life insurance policy that can offer that protection for 15 or 20 years only.
-You might also buy another policy while you pay off your mortgage or a small business loan.
+Some people may choose to buy a second or third life insurance policy if they need more coverage for a specific life event.
+For example, if you are growing your family and want extra financial protection for your kids until they become adults, you might consider buying a second term life insurance policy that can offer that protection for 15 or 20 years.
+You might also consider buying another policy while you pay off your mortgage or a small business loan.
 This may offer financial support to cover your debts if you were to die before a loan is paid off.